Learn about ZeroPoint foods | WW USA

 About ZeroPoint™ Foods

-You’ve kicked off your NEW!
-WW PersonalPoints™ Program journey, downloaded the WW app, and stocked your fridge.
+You’ve kicked off your WW PersonalPoints™ Program journey, downloaded the WW app, and stocked your fridge.
 Now let’s eat!
 Remember, everything’s on the menu with WW, and you have a totally personalized ZeroPoint foods list to guide you toward a healthier pattern of eating.

 Like we did with our previous SmartPoints® system, we look at calories and big-picture, complex nutrient data to create a food’s PersonalPoints™ value.
-But our NEW algorithm factors in even more nutritional elements to guide you toward foods higher in unsaturated fats, fiber, and protein and lower in added sugars and saturated fats.
+But our algorithm factors in even more nutritional elements to guide you toward foods higher in unsaturated fats, fiber, and protein and lower in added sugars and saturated fats.
 ZeroPoint foods have—you guessed it—zero PersonalPoints.